 Bring out the big hats and the colorful dresses, this is a holiday to have fun with your fashion!
 In the tradition of the Derby, find your best garden party dress, and top it off with a crazily chic hat or fascinator.
 Make your outfit a little more fiesta worthy by adding some bright florals to your hat, and some sparkles to your dress.

-As exciting as the race is, it only lasts 2 minutes, so it might be a good idea to have a few other activities planned for your guests.
+As exciting as the race is, it only lasts 2 minutes, so it might be a good idea to have a few other activities planned for you and your guests.
 Here are a couple ideas

 Decorate your own “derby sombrero” or “derbydero”.
 Purchase some plain sombreros online or at your local party store, and provide your guests with florals, ribbon, and pompoms to create their own hybrid holiday masterpiece.